Scalingo/documentation/_posts/platform/getting-started/2000-01-01-heroku-compatibility.md

 for more informations.

 The Procfile `release` entry does not exist on Scalingo thus it won't be executed.
-The [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %}) exists with similar functionnality.
+The [postdeploy hook]({% post_url platform/app/2000-01-01-postdeploy-hook %}) exists with similar functionality.
 The difference is that the
 *postdeploy* hook is only getting executed at the end of a successful deployment, not at each change of variable/addon modification (creating a release).